loganthx/UNET_explained/README.md

 # UNET_explained
 We define our own UNET based on the original UNET article (source: https://arxiv.org/abs/1505.04597).
-It has way less layers, but the principle is the same.
+It has less convolution layers in comparison to the reference (9 layers instead of 23), but the principle is the same.

 # Dataset
 MADS dataset is composed of 1192 images and their masks.
 We will use this dataset to train our UNET.